Learn ➜ Material Health Guides ➜ Fragrance Guide

 What is paraffin?

 Paraffin is a petroleum-based wax.
 Most standard candles are made with paraffin.
 It’s extracted from petroleum as a part of the oil refining process, mixed with solvents, distilled, and then further processed — making it softer or harder, or adding dyes to make it colorful.
-Burning petroleum, solvents, chemical additives, and dyes pollutes your indoor air and is associated with many health problems.
+Burning petroleum, solvents, chemical additives, and dyes pollutes your indoor air.
+Some candles are labeled “coconut wax blend” or “soy wax blend.”
+When you see the word “blend,” it is likely blended with paraffin.

-Why are incense sticks toxic?
+Is incense toxic?

 Standard incense is listed as the least healthy option here.
 That’s because incense, despite its association with spirituality and health, is surprisingly toxic when it burns.
 So much so that research groups have spent time and effort quantifying exactly what chemicals, and in what amount, are released upon burning incense sticks.